8307820421/8307820421/README.md

 - Know about my experience visit my Linkdein profile   [https://www.linkedin.com/in/sonu-tripathi-6170261b2](https://www.linkedin.com/in/sonu-tripathi-6170261b2)

-⚡ Fun fact **I am funny😂 and curious to learn new things specifcially related Algorithmic Development at RTL level**.
+⚡ Fun fact **I am funny😂 and curious to learn new things specifcially related to Algorithmic Development at RTL level in the field of Data centres**.

 👉 **FOR VIVADO PROJECTS:**